jtmaurer/DatabaseManagementProjects/Project 1- Relational Algebra/README.md

    - Implementation and optimization of five core relational algebra operators: **Select**, **Project**, **Union**, **Minus**, and **Join**.
    - Focus on improving the efficiency of these operators using indexing techniques.

-2. **Indexing Techniques:
+2. Indexing Techniques:
    - Use of **BpTreeMap** and **B+Tree Index** to speed up query operations.
    - Index structures help reduce the need for full table scans, enhancing performance for data retrieval and manipulation.

 3. Indexed Select and Join:
-   - **Indexed Select** allows faster retrieval of tuples based on conditions using the index.
+   - Indexed Select allows faster retrieval of tuples based on conditions using the index.
-   - **Indexed Join** improves the performance of matching tuples between two datasets.
+   - Indexed Joinn improves the performance of matching tuples between two datasets.

 4. Unique and Non-Unique Indexes:
    - Creation of both **Unique** and **Non-Unique** indices.